Error Analysis of Sum-Product Algorithms under Stochastic Rounding: Error analysis using the proved generalization

 As in the previous example, internal nodes represent three elements.
-They show the martingale length on the left, the operation between child nodes in the middle, and the condition number from the leaves to the node on the right.
+They show the martingale length on the left, the operation between child nodes in the middle, and the condition number from the leaves to the node on the right. \mido{ \begin{theorem} For all $0 < \lambda <1$, the computed $\hat{P}(x)$ satisfies under SR